ZiadAhmed10/StrataScratchSolution/README.md

-# Strata Scratch Solution
+# StrataScratch Solution [for the free questions]

-## 1. Getting started by Easy questions at first [you can access them by filetering the difficulty level of the question and choosing only Easy ones]
+### 1. Getting started by Easy questions at first [you can access them by filetering the difficulty level of the question and choosing only Easy ones]